goodmajo/BadIdeaButtonClicker/README.md

 ## Things To Know
 You'll need Selenium for this (`pip3 install selenium`), and also geckodriver ([download here](https://github.com/mozilla/geckodriver/releases)).
 The geckodriver binary may need to be renamed from "geckodriver" to "GeckoDriver" before you `mv` or `ln -s` it into your `PATH`.

+I've only tested this on Linux and Mac OS.